top of page

 Group Profile

-Our research focuses on polymeric materials, organic nanotechnologies and nanomedicine.
+Our research focuses on novel polymeric synthesis and materials, and long-acting therapeutics for unmet clinical need

 We have three themes that interact across the group: